LEVC VN5: Battery and engine

-The LEVC VN5 has a 31kWh lithium ion battery with a Worldwide Harmonised Light Vehicles Test Procedure (WLTP)-certified electric range of 58 mi, with 50 kW direct current rapid charging for the Business and City trims, allowing the battery to be fully charged in 30 minutes, and 22 kW alternating current fast charging for the Ultima trim.
+The LEVC VN5 has a 31 kWh lithium ion battery with a Worldwide Harmonised Light Vehicles Test Procedure (WLTP)-certified electric range of 58 mi, with 50 kW direct current rapid charging for the Business and City trims, allowing the battery to be fully charged in 30 minutes, and 22 kW alternating current fast charging for the Ultima trim.
 The van also uses three-cylinder petrol engine as a range extender, giving it a total range of 304 mi.

 Cargo

 The VN5 has a maximum payload of 830 kg for the Business trim, while the City and Ultima trims max out at 791 kg and 780 kg respectively.
 For cargo access, on the side is a single sliding door and in the back are 60/40 split rear doors.

 Features

 The VN5 comes standard with a collision avoidance system, cruise control, and a 9 in touchscreen, while a heated steering wheel, front and rear parking sensors, curtain airbags, and a lane departure warning system are available in the City and Ultima trim.
 Higher-quality seats and a backup camera are exclusive to the top-level Ultima trim.